codewitch-honey-crisis/pck/README.md

 ```
 would pull from "myexpr.txt" in the current working directory.

-There is no need to close these explicitly, as they only hold the stream for the duration of the enumerator lifetime.
-Their enumerators must be disposed of with `Dispose()` or you risk leaving a stream open and possibly locked.
+As far as lifetime, there is no need to close these explicitly, as they only hold the stream for the duration of the enumerator lifetime.
+Their enumerators must be disposed of with `Dispose()` or you risk leaving a stream open and possibly locked. `foreach` will do this automatically, as will the parser class and tokenizer class where appropriate so you don't have to worry about it as long as you call `Close()` or otherwise dispose of the parser itself.

 Anyway, moving on, there are a couple of ways from here in which you can use the parser, wherever your input comes from.